-Figure 5-5 Snapshot Settings
+Figure 5-3 Snapshot Settings

-- 2. Click Capture Schedule to enter the Capture Schedule interface. - 3.
-Select the timeline of a certain day, click and drag the left button of the mouse to set the capture schedule (the start time and end time of the recording task). - 4.
-After you set the scheduled task, you can click and copy the task to other days (optional). - 5.
-After setting the capture schedule, you can click a capture segment to display the segment capture settings interface to edit the segment capture parameters. (optional)
+- 2. Select the camera channel No. from the dropdown list. - 3.
+Click Capture Schedule to enter Capture Schedule interface. - 4.
+Select the timeline of a certain day, and drag the left button of the mouse to set the capture schedule (the start time and end time of the recording task). - 5.
+After you set the scheduled task, you can click and copy the task to other days (optional).

+6. After setting the capture schedule, you can click a capture segment to display the segment capture settings interface to edit the segment capture parameters. (optional)

-Figure 5-6 Segment Snapshot Settings
+Figure 5-4 Segment Snapshot Settings

-- 6. Click Advanced to enter the advanced setting interface.
-You can select the stream type of the capture. - 7.
-Click Capture Parameters to enter the Capture Parameters Interface. - 8.
-Check the Enable Timing Snapshot checkbox to enable continuous snapshot, and configure the schedule of timing snapshot.
-Check the Enable Event-triggered Snapshot checkbox to enable event-triggered snapshot. - 9.
-Select the format, resolution, quality of the snapshot. - 10.
-Set the time interval between two snapshots. - 11.
+- 7. Click Advanced to enter the advanced setting interface.
+You can select the stream type of the capture. - 8.
+Click Capture Parameters to enter Capture Parameters Interface. - Check the Enable Timing Snapshot checkbox to enable continuous snapshot, and configure the schedule of timing snapshot.
+Check the Enable Event-triggered Snapshot checkbox to enable event-triggered snapshot. - 10.
+Select the format, resolution, quality of the snapshot. - 11.
+Set the time interval between two snapshots. - 12.
 Click to save the settings.